robberry/cru-data-parser/README.md

 # CRU data parser

-This code will parse the CRU data into a SQLite database with the following format, which is then a bit easier to work with and pull statistics from.
+This code will parse CRU data into a SQLite database with the following format, which is then a bit easier to work with and pull statistics from.

 | Xref | Yref | Date     | Value |
 | :--- | :--- | :------- | :---- |